 It would be a complete oversight if I didn’t mention Pinterest.
 Pinterest is a web application that’s all about sharing and collecting visual bookmarks.
 It’s a digital version of your bulletin board, but it’s covered in all of your favorite things.
 Pinterest is also a great resource for home renovation tips and ideas.
 You can also use it to organize and plan your projects.
 Disclaimer: It’s addicting.

-Have you considered dumpster rental?
+Have you considered roll off dumpster rental?
 Every home renovation project requires a dumpster bin.
 Start your New Year’s off with a clean slate by having a Bin There Dump That bin delivered by one of our courteous drivers; visit our website to find the franchise operator nearest you.

 Friendly, professional customer service, plus fair pricing, equals value.